humdrum-tools/humdrum-documentation/guide/ch15/index.md

 *-	*-
 ```

 Notice that the half-note C5 has been repeated.
-The **-p** option has
+The <span class="option">p</span> option has
 caused each repetition of the data token to be placed in parentheses so
 they can be easily recognized.
 By using **ditto,** we have transformed
 previously passing intervals into explicit sonorities whose intervals